This article was written by Hance Law Group principal Larry Hance.

 I’ve seen, for example, people who don’t understand the difference between community property and separate property, and who might be willing to give away something that shouldn’t even be on the table.
 I’ve also seen people bring in legal information brought in from the Internet that is either from a different state or is just plain wrong, and try to apply it to their situation.

-For some couples, the kitchen table route is not only the quickest way to a divorce, but also the best-suited for a couple’s finances and temperament.
+For some couples, the kitchen table route is not only the quickest way to divorce but also the best suited for a couple’s finances and temperament.
 I think it’s a great solution in some cases – but not all of them.
-I’m with Hillery Kaplan in pointing out these kind of divorces have their pitfalls, and I’m happy to help my clients navigate those pitfalls.
+I’m with Hillery Kaplan in pointing out these kinds of divorces have their pitfalls, and I’m happy to help my clients navigate those pitfalls.